The Story of One Pan Annie

-Buys her favorite piece of meat, a golden thin-skinned potato and a carrot (not the sawed off rounded little carrots they refashion by honing down the old ones that should be saved for horses).
+Buys her favorite piece of meat, a golden thin-skinned potato and a carrot (not the rounded sawed off rounded little carrots made from the big ones they that should be saved for horses).

 Washes, but doesn’t peel the potato and carrot (no need to throw away the nutrients she says).
-Drizzles some olive oil in a heavy old-fashioned skillet and turns it on high.
+Drizzles some olive oil in a heavy old-fashioned cast iron skillet and turns it on high.

 In two or three minutes, she removes the lid, turns the food over and puts the lid back on.
 In another 3 or 4 minutes she turns the stove off and lets the food continue to cook for another minute or two.
 While she waits she gets out her plate and eating utensils.

 She lifts the food onto her plate and rinses out the frying pan.

 After she eats, she washes her plate and silverware.
 Now she has the rest of the evening to do whatever she wants wherever she wants to do it.

 You see?
 No boxes, no cans and no bags.
 The meal cost her about $2.00, contained less than 300 calories and took her eight minutes.